-This organization is to represent non-conflicting ofmanufacturers lines and will act as a distributor throughout the Middle West terri-
+This organization is to represent manufacturers of non-conflicting lines and will act as a distributor non-conflicting throughout the Middle West terri-

-Speaking to a RADIO DEALER representative, Mr. Vandercook said:
+Špeaking to a RADIO DEALER representative, Mr. Vandercook said:

 "Briefly, my plan is to secure the representation of your products and a few other non-conflicting lines, and actively promote their wholesale distribution to my present clientele and to all other prospects in this territory.
 This I propose to do through several methods.